Didot (typeface): Usage

-The Style Network used a bold weight of Didot in its on-air identity (in addition to the News Gothic font).
 Alexey Brodovitch implemented the usage of Didot in Cahiers d'Art and Harper's Bazaar.
 Vogue has been using Didot as the typeface for their cover title since 1955.

-The "CBS Didot" version of Didot was commissioned and used by broadcast network CBS for many years alongside its famous "eye" logo.
-While the network's use of Didot with its logo is not as prevalent as it once was, it is still a common sight, used mainly for the imaging of CBS News, the logo for CBS Corporation, and the logotype for The Late Show with Stephen Colbert.
+The "CBS Didot" version of Didot was commissioned and used by broadcast network CBS for many years until 2021, when it was replaced by TT Norms Pro, alongside its famous "eye" logo.
+While the network's use of Didot with its logo is not as prevalent as it once was, it is still a common sight, used mainly for the imaging of CBS News until 2020, the logo for CBS Corporation until 2019, and the logotype for The Late Show with Stephen Colbert.
 It is also used as the logotype for the credits of the CBS sitcom Mom.

 Another note-worthy usage of Didot is in the new Zara logo that caused quite a bit of uproar for its "uncomfortably close" kerning.
 Didot is a commonly used typeface by logo designer Baron & Baron.